pawodyk/CI_MilestoneProject3/README.md

 - **Deletion of unused images** - at the moment when the data is removed it is deleted from the database only and do not delete file from the server.
 All the data has to be manually deleted.
 Automating this process would be of most importance to prevent server storage space from being overwhelmed by the files.

-- **Images storage on separate file server** - At this time the website uses storage on the heroku server for files.
+- **<span id="hrokufilesystem">Images storage on separate file server</span>** - At this time the website uses storage on the heroku server for files.
 The Heroku server uses [ephemeral filesystem](https://help.heroku.com/K1PPS2WM/why-are-my-file-uploads-missing-deleted) so the files would not be permanently stored.
 This is acceptable for purposes of this project but for full usability it needs to implement use of external file storage server.

 <hr>